 All students regardless of citizenship are eligible to apply.
-Canadian citizens and permanent residents are required to apply for Canada Graduate Scholarships-Master's (CGS M) (or doctoral funding from CIHR, NSERC, or SSHRC), if they are eligible to do so, to additionally be considered for Affiliated funding.
+However, Canadian citizens and permanent residents are required to apply for Canada Graduate Scholarships-Master's (CGS M) (or doctoral funding from CIHR, NSERC, or SSHRC), if they are eligible to do so, to additionally be considered for Affiliated funding.

 With the exception of those program listed below, students in all fields of graduate study are eligible to apply.
 Exceptions:

-Applicants who plan to be registered full-time graduate students at UBC's Vancouver campus as of September 2017 are eligible to apply (current and prospective UBC students are both eligible to apply).
+Applicants who will be registered full-time graduate students at UBC's Vancouver campus as of September 2024 are eligible to apply (current and prospective UBC students are both eligible to apply).

-To be eligible, applicants must have completed, as of December 31, 2016, between zero and 12 months of full-time studies (or full-time equivalent) in:
+To be eligible, applicants must have completed, as of December 31, 2023, between 0 and 12 months of full-time (or full-time equivalent) graduate-level studies.